dmartine/TNRIS-workshop/web/wab_ide_install.md

 You are now ready to start creating web apps.
 Proceed to the next lab [Create a Web App](./wab_first_app.md).

-### This is URL of your Web AppBuilder Dev Edition
+### This is the URL of your Web AppBuilder Dev Edition
 [http://localhost:3344/webappbuilder](http://localhost:3344/webappbuilder)

 ![running-wab](./running-wab.png)